Rajkot Gujarat, India Travel Guide

 Utilize Skyscanner to compare flight options and secure competitive prices.

-Book your rental car or car with driver through DiscoverCars.com for convenience.
+Book your car rental or car with driver through DiscoverCars.com for convenience.

 Follow standard airport procedures: check-in, security screening, immigration (for international flights), then proceed to your boarding gate.

-The Gujarat State Road Transport Corporation (GSRTC) operates a comprehensive system of buses connecting Rajkot to cities within Gujarat and neighboring states.
+The Gujarat State Road Transport Corporation (GSRTC) operates a comprehensive system of buses connecting Rajkot to cities within Gujarat and adjacent states.
 Private bus operators also feature luxury and sleeper coaches on popular routes.

 Road quality changes significantly.
-National Highways are generally well-maintained, but country roads can be less paved.
+National Highways are generally well-maintained, but country roads might be less paved.
 City traffic is dense and often chaotic.
 Traffic rules are often loosely followed, and steering styles can be aggressive.

 Always confirm your flight or train departure times and terminal information a day before your travel.